 How do we treat it?

 While there may be many causes for a patient's chronic illness, there are some treatments that can work very well for many different conditions.
-Things that are common among many different chronic illnesses are decreased oxygen, increased acidity, nutrient deficiencies, and inflammation.
+Things that are common among several chronic illnesses are decreased oxygen, increased acidity, nutrient deficiencies, and inflammation.
 Because of this, many of the treatments we have work for a variety of different classes of chronic illness.

 low dose naltrexone

-Using a very low dose of this "anti-drug" can often boost people's immune systems, fight chronic illness, decrease pain and much more
+Using a very low dose of this "anti-drug" can often boost people's immune systems, fight chronic illness, decrease pain, and much more.

 Naltrexone is a medicine sometimes used to treat people with narcotic addiction and alcoholism.
-In very low doses (less than 10% of a usual dose), however, naltrexone is believed to help regulate people's immune systems, helping with several different disease processes.
+In very low doses (less than 10% of a usual dose), naltrexone is believed to help regulate people's immune systems, helping with several different disease processes.

 how it works

 At the regular dose, naltrexone blocks the opioid receptors in the body for a full 24 hours.
 At a very low dose it blocks them for only 2-4 hours, during which time your body makes more endorphins (the body's natural morphine).
 When the naltrexone wears off, this new, larger supply of endorphins can help cut down on chronic pain.
 Endorphins also help modulate the immune system, allowing your body to better fight the things it should be fighting (like infections or disease) and not fight the things it shouldn't (i.e. autoimmune disorders).

 AS, Behcet's, Celiac, Chronic Fatigue, Crohn's, Fibromyalgia, Hashimoto's, IBS, MG, Pemphigoid, Psoriasis, Rheumatoid Arthritis, Lupus, etc.